Patio Umbrellas & Market Umbrellas

 These outdoor umbrellas feature a pole with the canopy that opens to its side.
 The canopy collapses/closes next to the pole in most cases.
 These are usually used in seating areas where there isnt a table to help support it.
 Some are wall mounted.
 8ft, 10ft, 11ft and 13ft squares or hexagon shaped canopies are most common.

-- Lifting Methods - Crank to Open and Push up manually and hold in place with a pin are the most common.
+Umbrella Lifting Methods- Crank to Open and Push up manually and hold in place with a pin are the most common.
 Push Up is better in commercial or public places as crank open umbrellas can be cranked too hard and breaks the cable.

-- Canopy Fabrics - Sunbrella is by far the most chosen fabric.
-It comes in a bunch of fabric styles and colors, resists fading, mold and mildew and has a much longer useful life outdoors.
-Olefin, Outdura, Nylon, and others are chosen as a more economical choice, but have to be replaced 2-3x more often.
+Umbrella Canopy Fabrics- Sunbrella is by far the most chosen fabric.
+It comes in a bunch of fabric styles, colors, resists fading, mold and mildew and has a much longer useful life outdoors.
+Olefin, Outdura, Nylon and others are chosen as a more economical canopy choice, but need to be replaced 2-3x more often over the umbrellas' lifespan.

-- Lights - Many aluminum frame umbrellas have models that come with built in LED Lights now.
+Umbrella Lights- Many aluminum frame umbrellas have models that come with built in LED Lights on the ribs.
 Most are low voltage for safety purposes and some are solar powered.

-- Speakers / Sounds - Even this old product has been effected by the adding of Bluetooth / WiFi speakers that can pair with your smartphone or other compatible devices.
+Umbrella Speakers / Sounds- Even this old product has been effected by the adding of Bluetooth / WiFi speakers that can pair with your smartphone or other compatible devices.